 - If ownership of the vehicle is in the name of a corporation or partnership

 Do I Need Commercial Auto Insurance Coverage?

 There are some jobs where a person may or may not need commercial coverage, depending on whether certain business is done on a full-time or part-time basis.
 If you deliver pizzas or act as a courier, check with your local laws to see if you need commercial coverage.
 Sometimes, like in the case of pizza delivery drivers, your name and car can be included to the pizza’s shop commercial policy.
 It also varies by state whether or not you require coverage if you drive part-time for ridesharing services.

 The best way to get accurate answers is to contact your insurance agent and tell them exactly what you do with your vehicle.
 They can then guide you to the correct plan that will give you the right coverage and keep you within the law.

 Now that you know the differences between personal and commercial auto insurance, you have a better idea of what kind of coverage you need.
 Freeway Insurance can offer you the best insurance options curated from the top insurance companies in the country.
-Get a free auto insurance quote or commercial vehicle insurance quote online today.
+Call (800) 777-5620 to get a free quote from a live agent or get your free auto insurance quote or commercial vehicle insurance quote online today.